 For example, TREATAS({"Red", "Green", "Yellow"}, DimProduct[Color]) sets a filter on column DimProduct[Color] with three values "Red", "Green", and "Yellow".
 If "Yellow" does not exist in DimProduct[Color], the effective filter values would are "Red" and "Green".

-This function is not supported for use in DirectQuery mode when used in calculated columns or row-level security (RLS) rules.
+This function is best for use when a relationship does not exist between the tables. it is not supported for use in DirectQuery mode when used in calculated columns or row-level security (RLS) rules.

 From the above Model, we can calculate(measure) the Sales per Region using the TREATAS Function as follows.